 Since dental fillings are a rather straightforward procedure, you have nothing to worry about.
 The dentist will first examine the mouth to check your cavity using dental instruments.
 An x-ray of your teeth might need to be taken to determine the extent of the decay.
 A local anesthetic will be applied to numb the area.
 It would help reduce pain.
-However, if the filling is only on the surface, an anesthetic would not be required.
+However, an anesthetic would not be required if the filling is only on the surface.

 How Long Would It Take To Get A Dental Filling?

 Generally, most dental fillings are done within less than an hour.
-For instance, if you require a simple filling, it might take you just 20 minutes.
+For instance, it might take just 20 minutes to require a simple filling.
 As for multiple fillings or larger fillings, you would need to wait for a long.
-In addition to this, the filling materials also influence how long it takes for the procedure to be performed.
+In addition, the filling materials also influence how long it takes for the procedure to be performed.
 Consider the following to determine how long it would take for the dental filling.

 - Porcelain or gold fillings cannot be done within one setting.
 This means that the cavity would be first removed, and the impression would be taken.
 Then, the impression of your teeth will be sent to the lab for fabricating the filling.